abhiTronix/vidgear/docs/gears/webgear/params.md

 ### **`y_tube`**

-This parameter controls the YouTube Mode, .i.e if enabled(`y_tube=True`), the CamGear API will interpret the given `source` input as YouTube URL address.
+This parameter controls the YouTube Mode, .i.e if enabled(`y_tube=True`), the WebGear API will interpret the given `source` input as YouTube URL address.

 **Data-Type:** Boolean